tugot17/DataGenerator/README.md

 To run it just run __init__.pyy

 ## TODO
-Add some heading to it, in order to use it in pentaho
+Add some heading to exel file, in order to use it in pentaho